 Increases its value

-If there is a betterment clause in your warranty, it means that you may have to contribute to the cost of repairs.
-Try to look for a policy that does not restrict your cover in this way.
+If there is a betterment clause in your warranty, it means you may have to contribute to the cost of repairs.
+Look for a policy that doesn’t restrict your cover in this way.

-Unlike car insurance, a car warranty is not a legal requirement.
+Unlike car insurance, a car warranty isn’t a legal requirement.
 But it could help you cover the costs of repairing or replacing broken parts.

-However, due to the number of conditions and exclusions on car warranties, you may end up paying for cover that does not pay out when you need it to.
+However, due to the number of conditions and exclusions on car warranties, you may end up paying for cover that doesn’t pay out when you need it to.